Whether you are a homeowner or renter, location is a major deciding factor as to where you live.

 The five most affordable cities in the state are all located within a 200-mile loop in central Illinois.

-Decatur was not only found to be the most affordable city in Illinois for homeowners, but it is the only city in the state where it is cheaper to own than rent.
+Not only was Decatur found to be the most affordable city in Illinois for homeowners, but it is also the only city in the state where it is cheaper to own than rent.
 Here renters pay an average of $7 more per month on housing.
-Homeowners in this city may have the lowest average household income at $55,367, but they also pay the lowest dollar amount annually here at only $7,896; this is less than any other homeowner and/or renter pays in the state of Illinois.
+Homeowners in this city may have the lowest average household income at $55,367, but they also pay the lowest dollar amount annually here at only $7,896.
+This is less than any other homeowner and/or renter pays in the state of Illinois.

 The capital city of Springfield, which is the largest city in central Illinois, is one of the most affordable towns, with residents only spending 14.7% of their income, or $10,668 annually, on housing.